 5.1.
 Staffing Your Hotel: Salaries and Training

 Staffing is a significant component of hotel construction costs.
-Salaries and training expenses for hotel personnel which will include front desk staff, housekeeping, and culinary teams, must be there in your hotel development costs.
+Salaries and training expenses for hotel personnel, including front desk staff, housekeeping, and culinary teams, must be included in your hotel development costs.

-Hiring and training the right staff is important in order to deliver the level of service that is expected in luxury hotels and even boutique establishments, ensuring guest satisfaction.
+Hiring and training the right staff is vital to delivering the level of service expected in luxury hotels and even boutique establishments, ensuring guest satisfaction.

 5.2.
 Utilities and Infrastructure: Electricity, Water, and More